OpenGeoMetadata/opengeometadata.github.io/docs/legacy-versions/gbl-0.5.md

 This is a legacy format.
 The GeoBlacklight Community recommends using [OGM Aardvark](../../current-schema/ogm-aardvark) for GeoBlacklight versions 4.0 and higher.

 ---

+## Deprecated fields

-The earliest metadata schema for GeoBlacklight included these now deprecated fields:
+The earliest metadata schema for GeoBlacklight included these now-deprecated fields:

 * `uuid`
 * `dc_relation_sm`